svenberra/NewtonUnityPlugin/README.md

 For now, choose Release and x64

 # NewtonWrapper
-You need to download and build the Newton Dynamics Library first. https://github.com/MADEAPPS/newton-dynamics/
+You need to clone and build the Newton Dynamics Library first. https://github.com/MADEAPPS/newton-dynamics/

 Create an environment variable named NEWTON_DYNAMICS that match the location where you installed Newton.